Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: Introduction

+\textbf{(i) \textit{Taxonomy:}} We propose a succinct taxonomy to classify various inter-phase and intra-phase dataflows to describe the possible pipelining strategies employed by GNN accelerators.
+This taxonomy expresses: (1) \textit{Aggregation intra-phase} dataflow, (2) \textit{Combination intra-phase} dataflow, (3) \textit{Inter-phase strategy}, and (4) \textit{phase ordering}.
+Rather than targetting a specific GNN accelerator where the dataflow choices might be limited due to its microarchitecture~\cite{yan2020hygcn,liang2020engn,geng2019awb}, or directly compare two different GNN accelerators where it would become hard to tease apart the performance difference due to dataflow versus microarchitecture, we target a templated \textit{flexible} spatial accelerator substrate~\cite{plasticine, kwon2018maeri} over which any dense/sparse dataflow that our taxonomy describes can be run.

+\textbf{(ii) \textit{Qualitative Analysis and Analytical Framework:}} Using the taxonomy, we explore various factors that affect the runtime and the energy of these dataflow strategies such as spatial/temporal mapping choices of various dimensions in the intra-phase, the pipelining granularity in the inter-phase, and tile sizes.
+We encode these into a framework called OMEGA.

+\textbf{(iii) \textit{Quantitative Analysis:}} Using OMEGA, we study the impact of graph properties (such as number of vertices, edges, features) on dataflow choices.
+We also analyze the impact of hardware parameters, for example, low distribution and reduction bandwidth, and issues of load balancing in pipelining.

+\textbf{(iv) \textit{Architectural Insights:}} We demonstrate the benefits of reconfigurable dataflow accelerators for multiphase computation as opposed to GNN accelerator ASICs given the interdependence of dataflows.

+This work explores the design-space of pipelined dataflows with both sparse and dense phases, and proposes the OMEGA framework to model the cost of these dataflows.
+The insights from this work can extend to other ML and HPC workloads with multiphase kernels{~\cite{cerebras},~\cite{naumov2019deep}}.
+We envision that the taxonomy will formalize the design-space of multiphase dataflows which will enable better mapping optimizers for ML and HPC workloads.
+Moreover, the future mapping optimizer can use OMEGA framework as a cost-model for multiphase dataflows.
+The insights from this work would also help the architects make informed design decisions, thus enabling a richer HW/SW co-design for future ML and HPC accelerators.

-\insertFigure{computations}{(a) Example graph (self loops not shown), (b) CSR representation of the adjacency matrix, (c) main computations.
-(Note: V* can be represented as neighbors (N*) if it is represented in CSR format.)
-Any computation with \textbf{A} is the aggregation phase (e.g. \textbf{AX} or \textbf{A(XW)}), and any computation with \textbf{W} is the combination phase (e.g. \textbf{XW} or \textbf{(AX)W)}.}
+\insertFigure{computations}{(a) Example graph, (b) CSR representation of the adjacency matrix, (c) computations.
+Note: V* can be represented as neighbors(N) if it is represented in CSR format.
+Also, figure assumes computation order Aggregarion to Combination ((AX\textsuperscript{0})W).
+For Combination to Aggregation (A(X\textsuperscript{0}W)), intermediate matrix is V$\times$G. }

-Each GNN accelerator has its own unique way to compute both \textit{Aggregation} and \textit{Combination phases}.
-This is due to three factors: the different loop transformation choices, mapping strategies across the processing elements, and the accelerator architecture itself.
-The factors determine the possible dataflow an accelerator can perform.
-For this paper, we label the dataflow of one phase, either \textit{Aggregation} or \textit{Combination phase}, as \textit{intra-phase dataflow}.
-Through our evaluations, we observe that different intra-phase dataflows perform better for different graph workloads.
-This stems from the fact that there are various graph categories (from social networks to citation networks to biochemical graphs), which leads to various graph properties (such as number of vertices, edges, features).
-Additionally, different partitions of a single large graph can present different structures.
-Unfortunately, many state-of-the-art GNN accelerators only support a fixed intra-phase dataflow, leading to inefficiencies for other graph workloads.